 - Sportfishing in Uganda on Lake Victoria and Lake Mburo

 Uganda has several rivers that are great tourist attractions.
 River Nile, the longest river in the world and one of Africa’s seven natural wonders is found in Uganda.

 As it flows across Uganda’s green countryside, the Nile creates numerous spectacular rapids and waterfalls and attracts lots of wildlife.
 On a Uganda tour, you’ll encounter the Nile River in two key places; Murchison Falls National Park in northwestern Uganda and Jinja City in eastern Uganda.

-In Murchison, a one day jinja boat cruise tour on River Nile is the ultimate game viewing tour in Uganda for an array of animals and birds.
+In Murchison, a one-day jinja boat cruise tour on the River Nile is the ultimate game viewing tour in Uganda for an array of animals and birds.
 In Jinja, the Nile offers a range of thrilling adventure activities.
-Other amazing rivers to explore on your Uganda trip include:-
+Other amazing rivers to explore on your Uganda trip include: –

 - River Sezibwa